Forms and Instructions Calendars Appellate Division

 3. why oral argument, rather than submission is necessary.

-Adjournment requests may be sent by facsimile to (718) 643-7889.
+Adjournment requests may be sent by email to [email protected] or brought to the clerk’s office in person.
 All requests for adjournment are subject to court approval.

-The court will post decisions on appeals and motions regularly on this web site.
-The court’s decisions on appeals and are also published in the New York Law Journal as are most motion decisions.
+The court posts decisions on appeals and most motions regularly on the court’s website and they are sent to all parties by email or mail.
+The court’s decisions on appeals are also published in the New York Law Journal as are most motion decisions.
 Litigants should check that source periodically.
-Alternatively, they may call the clerk’s office at 347-401-9580 to ask whether a decision has been issued on an appeal or motion.
+Alternatively, they may call the clerk’s office at 347-401-9580 or email the court at [email protected] to ask whether a decision has been issued on an appeal or motion.

-Contact the clerk of the court where your case originated for information.
+Contact the clerk of the court where your case originated for information (22 NYCRR 731.14[b]).

 If a party needs to seek interim relief from the Appellate Term during the course of an appeal, he or she must make a motion which may be brought on by a notice of motion or order to show cause.